Is there one “best” or “right” spiritual practice?

 Those who regularly engage in a spiritual practice report many benefits, including:

-- It results in feeling more “alive” and happier.
+- Feeling more “alive” and happier.

-Recommendations for creating a spiritual practice
+My recommendations for creating a great spiritual practice

 How does one create a spiritual practice that is “right” for them?

 Select a physical location that is designated for your spiritual practice.
 Be sure that when you are in this space, you will not be interrupted and that it is peaceful and quiet.
-Possibilities include:

 - An entire room that includes a fountain, crystals, and/or pictures.